5 Essential Tips For Walking The Camino in Autumn

 It’s also worth noting that some services begin to close in November ahead of the winter months, so consider this when planning out your days.

-We hope you enjoyed this article about walking the Camino in autumn.
-If you would like any help planning your Camino or have any questions, please don’t hesitate to contact us.
+We hope you enjoyed this article about walking the Camino in Autumn.
+If you want help planning your Camino or have any questions, please don’t hesitate to contact us.
+Check out our article on Great Routes For The End of Summer for ideas on the most suitable route for you.

 If you already know when you want to travel and what route you want to walk, you can customise your trip using our Camino Planner.